code-craft-us-1/simple-monitor-in-cpp-srivathsa-sarvothama/README.md

 1. Reduce the cyclomatic complexity.
 1. Separate pure functions from I/O
 1. Avoid duplication - functions that do nearly the same thing
 1. Complete the tests - cover all conditions.
-1. To take effective action, we need to know the abnormal measure and the breach - whether high or low.
-Add this capability.

-## The Exploration
+## Self-evaluation

-How well does our code hold-out in the rapidly evolving EV space?
-Can we add new functionality without disturbing the old?
+How well does our code hold-out in the rapidly evolving [WHDS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6111409/) Can we add future functionality without disturbing existing features?
+Can we do it with low effort and high reliability?

-## The Landscape
+## The future

+- New vital might need to be monitored (ex: SPO2 during pandemic)
+- Vendor might provide additional vital reading (blood pressure)
-- Limits may change based on new research
+- Limits may change based on age of patient

-- Technology changes due to obsolescence
-- Sensors may be from different vendors with different accuracy
-- Predicting the future requires Astrology!
+> Predicting the future requires Astrology!

-## Keep it Simple
+## Keep it simple

 Shorten the Semantic distance